 The Compensation Committee has the authority to retain compensation consultants to advise the Compensation Committee as it deems necessary to carry out its duties.
-In 2021, the Compensation Committee continued to use the services of Compensation Advisory Partners LLC, or CAP, as its independent executive compensation consultant in accordance with its Committee Charter.
+In 2022, the Compensation Committee used the services of Pearl Meyer & Partners ("Pearl Meyer") as its independent executive compensation consultant in accordance with its Committee Charter.
 The Compensation Committee has the discretion to use analyses prepared by the consultant as part of its review of SIGA's executive compensation practices.
 The consultant reports directly to the Compensation Committee, and the Compensation Committee has the final authority to hire and terminate the consultant.

-CAP attends meetings of the Compensation Committee when requested, and is available to communicate with the committee chairperson between meetings; however, the Compensation Committee makes all decisions regarding any compensation matters that are discussed with CAP.
+Pearl Meyer is available to attend meetings of the Compensation Committee when requested, and is available to communicate with the committee chairperson between meetings; however, the Compensation Committee makes all decisions regarding any compensation matters that are discussed with Pearl Meyer.

-CAP does not provide any consulting advice to SIGA outside of the scope of employee and director compensation.
-In retaining CAP, the Compensation Committee has considered the independence factors required under Nasdaq rules.
+Pearl Meyer does not provide any consulting advice to SIGA outside of the scope of employee and director compensation.
+In retaining Pearl Meyer, the Compensation Committee has considered the independence factors required under Nasdaq rules.